Pingumaniac/Nagivation_in_an_Indoor_Scenario/README.md

 ## Instructions for launching the simulation of the robot

+1. Follow the instructions for setting up Turtlebot 3 for ROS Melodic as shown in the (Section 6.1 and 7.1 of the Tutorial) - https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/#gazebo-simulation
-1. After downloading this GitHub repository, unzip it.
+2. After downloading this GitHub repository, unzip it.
-2. Open the terminal and move to the corresponding workspace.
+3. Open the terminal and move to the corresponding workspace.
 For example,
 ```
 cd catkin_ws/src
 ```

-3. Then, source the setup.bash file.
+4. Then, source the setup.bash file.
 ```
 source devel/setup.bash
 ```

-4. We can follow the Tutorial to launch the TurtleBot 3 House map with the robot.
+5. We can follow the Tutorial to launch the TurtleBot 3 House map with the robot.
 ```
 export TURTLEBOT3_MODEL=waffle_pi
 roslaunch turtlebot3_gazebo turtlebot3_house.launch